Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Discussions

+{\bf Robust Evaluation of \toolName.} The result of fuzzing has randomness, raising potential concerns that dynamic schedulers might be misled by noise.
+To evaluate \toolName's robustness under the influence of noise, we analyzed the variance across 10 independent runs.
+Figure 3 shows the 80\% confidence intervals (i.e., the shaded areas) for all metrics over the 12-hour campaign.
+If the scheduler is sensitive to noise, the performance trajectory may exhibit high variance and erratic shifts across different runs.
+Instead, the 12-hour time-series data demonstrates that \toolName has low variance, particularly in the number of covered branches and executed paths, where the relative error margins remain consistently minimal (i.e., around 1\% to 1.5\%).
+This low variance empirically validates the robustness of \toolName.

+{\bf Analysis of Metric Normalization.} As described in Section~\ref{sec:sync}, \toolName aggregates multidimensional metrics using unnormalized incremental values.
+To evaluate the impact of introducing normalization on scheduling efficiency, we conduct a comparative experiment on boringssl.
+Specifically, we construct a normalized variant of \toolName in which we apply standard Min-Max normalization to the per-round results ($c_0$ to $c_4$) before calculation.
+We retain the dynamic standard-deviation-based weights to ensure they continue to represent the discriminative power of the metrics.
+We then compare this variant against our default unnormalized approach across 10 independent runs.
+The results demonstrate that applying standard normalization does not yield a statistically significant improvement in fuzzing performance (Mann-Whitney U test p-values for both branch coverage and path coverage are $> 0.57$).

 {\bf Threats to Validity.} The representativeness of the selected test subjects can affect the fidelity of our conclusions.
 To mitigate this threat, we selected 33 subjects in total, including all 24 of the widely adopted Google's fuzzer-test-suite and nine real-world projects.
-These subjects are (1) large in size ($\sim$13,000 LoC on average), (2) well-maintained (containing thousands of revisions and issues), (3) popular (300+ stars on Github), and (4) diverse in functionalities (including libraries, utilities, and applications).
-Another threat is that the randomness of fuzzing, and the execution of the subjects may be non-deterministic.
+These subjects are (1) large in size ($\sim$13,000 LoC on average), (2) well-maintained (containing thousands of revisions and issues), (3) popular (100+ stars on GitHub), and (4) diverse in functionalities (including libraries, utilities, and applications).
+Furthermore, we observed that the fuzzer-test-suite is an older benchmark compared to the current standard, FuzzBench.
+We did not use FuzzBench because our primary baseline, EnFuzz, is deeply coupled with QSYM (a hybrid fuzzer currently unsupported by FuzzBench due to modern kernel compatibility issues).
+Note that the fuzzer-test-suite shares the majority of its real-world target subjects with FuzzBench (e.g., re2, libxml2, and openssl), ensuring that the subjects evaluated remain relevant to modern fuzzing challenges.
+To further mitigate the risk of evaluating on an older benchmark, we also added RQ3 to further evaluate \toolName on the latest upstream versions of widely used real-world projects.
+Another threat is that the randomness of fuzzing and the execution of the subjects may be nondeterministic.
 To mitigate this, we repeated all experiments ten times and conducted the Mann-Whitney U test~\cite{mcknight2010mann} to determine whether the results were statistically different.